 Who should participate in NLP?

 Our program is open to applicants who are both early and seasoned in their leadership journey.
 At NLP, we are more interested in learning about your passions and commitment to shape change in community than popularity, degrees or accolades.
 Everyone has something to learn and share from and with one another.

 - Be 18 years of age or older by September 1st, 2023

 - Live in the Greater Twin Cities Metro region

-We understand that COVID has been a lot of things for us: stressful, traumatic, isolating, eye-opening, etc. Everyone is experiencing this pandemic in different ways, and NLP staff have worked hard to support cohort members so they can participate at their highest level.
-That said, this program is completely voluntary and a rigorous addition at an additional 5-10 hours per month.
+We understand that life can be a lot of things for us: stressful, traumatic, isolating, eye-opening, etc. Everyone is experiencing this world in different ways, and NLP staff have worked hard to support cohort members so they can participate at their highest level.
+That said, this program is completely voluntary and rigorous.
 None of us can be everywhere all the time, and the collective cohort experience is negatively impacted when cohort members are not present.